Hobart

 Bruny Island consists of two islands: North Bruny and South Bruny.
 They are connected through a long, narrow, isthmus called The Neck.
 It’s a half an hour drive from Hobart to Kettering and then a short ferry ride.
 A wonderful place for hiking and or indulgent delicious local food

-During the cruise, we saw sea eagles, albatrosses, and dolphins.
-However, the real highlight was seeing the Australian fur seals basking in the sun.
+During the cruise, we spotted sea eagles, albatrosses, and playful dolphins.
+However, the true highlight was spotting Australian fur seals basking in the sun, lounging on the rugged rocks and enjoying the warmth of the day.

 Hartz Mountains National Park